jon-walker/portfolio-site/README.md

 * Project Section Images - 4:3 (Classic Video)
     * Add background (rgb: 2, 10, 16) to "empty" areas if different aspect is absolutely needed.

+## Responsive Videos

+When embedding videos from Youtube, Vimeo, etc. wrap them in a div with the class videos.
+This will signal the JS to make that video responsive.

 ## Color Palette

 * black = rgb(2,10,16)